shirashiki/datascience/rproject/CODEBOOK.md

 Here is a list of the original and the new variable names

-Variable Name | Original Variable name in raw file
+Variable Name | Original variable name in raw file
 ------------- | ----------------------------------
 BodyAcc_Mean_AxisX | tBodyAcc-mean()-X
 BodyAcc_Mean_AxisY | tBodyAcc-mean()-Y